gabrielatwell1987/portfolio/src/routes/blog/posts/gsap.md

 <!-- percentage keyframes -->
 <div align="center" style="font-size: 3rem; font-weight: 600; letter-spacing: 5px; color: var(--smoke); font-family: var(--anta);">PERCENTAGE KEYFRAMES</div>

-<div align="left" style="margin-bottom: 2rem; margin-left: 3rem; margin-right: 3rem; color: var(--white); font-size: 1.2rem; font-weight: 500; letter-spacing: 2px;">This familiar syntax makes porting animations over from CSS really easy.
+<div align="left" style="margin-bottom: 2rem; margin-left: 3rem; margin-right: 3rem; color: var(--white); font-size: 1.2rem; font-weight: 500; letter-spacing: 2px;" aria-label="keyframes">This familiar syntax makes porting animations over from CSS really easy.
 Instead of using delays and duration in the keyframe object, you specify an overall duration on the tween itself, then define the position of each keyframe using percentages.</div>

 ```js
 gsap.to(".example", {